 Review: Is the BMW i3 the Right Car for You?

-The BMW i3 is a fun, all-electric car with a driving range around 125 miles on a full charge.
-Given most of us drive far less on any given day, 125 miles of range is plenty to get you through the day before returning home to charge each night.
-An optional Range Extender combustion engine boosts this range up to 194 miles for those who worry about running out of charge or expect to make frequent longer journeys.
+The BMW i3 is a fun, all-electric car with a driving range around 145 miles on a full charge.
+Given most of us drive far less on any given day, 145 miles of range is plenty to get you through the day before returning home to charge each night.

-You can drive an i3 home from around £28,800, net of the £4,500 government grant.
-In addition to the price of the car, you'll probably end up paying another £640+ for a faster-charging home wallbox charging system and £165—£237 for a rapid-charge blue cable to be used at fast public charging points, bringing the price closer to £30k for a standard i3.
-While this is half the price of a Tesla S 75, it is 15—25% more than a comparable Nissan Leaf or a Renault Zoe.
+You can buy a BMW i3 starting from around £33k, net of the £3,000 government grant.
+In addition to the price of the car, you'll probably end up paying another £640+ for a faster-charging home wallbox charging system.
+While this is half the price of a Tesla S 75, it is 15-25% more than many of the best cheap electric cars in the UK.

 The BMW i3 is in fact the smallest of UK all-electric cars, with only 260 of under-shelf boot storage and seating just four people.
 All EVs tend to be small, in order to make them lighter and therefore able to drive longer on a single charge.
-Those needing an EV with a bit more boot space and seating for five may want to considering the Nissan Leaf, which offers 40% more boot storage.
+Those needing an electric family car many want an alternative model with a bit more boot space and seating for five.

-Expect low running costs around 3.6p per mile, much less than the 15p per mile or so you'd pay in petrol with a BMW 120 i Sport.
-If you pay the average of 16.6p per kWh for electricity, you can expect each full charge to cost around £4.50.
+Expect low running costs under 4p per mile, much less than the 15p per mile or so you'd pay in petrol with a BMW 120 i Sport.
+Assuming the average cost of electricity is 16.3p per kWh for electricity, you can expect each full charge to cost under £4.50.
 If you have an economy 7 meter you may pay as little as 10p/kWh at night, reducing your running costs to 2.2p/mile or £2.70 per full charge.
 To learn more about EV running costs, see our article How Much Can You Save with an Electric Car?.